wein.plus

 sensory

-The term "sensory" (Latin: sensus = sense, sensation) is a general term in anatomy and physiology for various sensory modalities and describes the reception and processing of sensory perceptions by the sense organs.
-In a sensory examination, the olfactory, gustatory, and visual properties of an object are analyzed.
-This is done by a person who, due to their scientific and technological knowledge as well as regular practice, is able to make such assessments.
-The perception of sensory stimuli occurs in the sensors, the areas of the cerebral cortex where the stimuli received by the receptors are processed.
-In contrast, "sensual" generally describes a sensual perception, which often has an aesthetic or emotional component and is less analytical than the sensory assessment.
+In anatomy and physiology, the term "sensory" (Latin sensus = sense, sensation) is a generic term for various sensory modalities and describes the reception and processing of sensory perceptions by the sensory organs.
+In a sensory test, the olfactory, gustatory and visual properties of an object are analysed.
+This is carried out by a person who is able to make such assessments thanks to their scientific and technological knowledge and regular practice.

 Voices of our members